We Spoke to Fred from Spector about the Small Glimmers of Hope That Could Save Our Disenchanted Generation

 Does music always flourish in those moments of self-doubt?

 There is some good hip-hop that that does without it.
 There should be more indie or alternative music that’s just about getting turnt.
-But the band often say to me what about lyrics that are about something else now.
-“Come on, what about a love story in which you haven’t been smited or your life hasn’t been torn asunder by a girl in an H&M cardigan.”
+But the band often say to me: “What about lyrics that are about something else now?
+What about a love story in which you haven’t been smited or your life hasn’t been torn asunder by a girl in an H&M cardigan?”
 So I’m working on that.

 You don’t really write love songs, it’s always someone who has broken your heart.
 Do you think part of this house party ennui stops you falling head over heels?